Pilatch/easy-element/README.md

 ### Querying

-We recommend you only query with `this.querySelector` and `this.querySelectorAll`.
+If you support older browsers, we recommend you only query with `this.querySelector` and `this.querySelectorAll`.
 See the section on [limitations](#limitations) for an explanation why.

 `this.querySelector` and `this.querySelectorAll` are aliased to `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output, so you can expect the same results in both old and new browsers.